awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-deliverability-dashboard-campaign-delivery.md

 # Campaign Delivery Metrics<a name="channels-email-deliverability-dashboard-campaign-delivery"></a>

 The **Campaign delivery metrics** section contains information about inbox placement rates for the email that you sent from your domains\.
-However, unlike the [Domain reputation](channels-email-deliverability-dashboard-domain.md) page, the **Campaign delivery metrics** page contains information about specific Amazon Pinpoint campaigns, as opposed to information for entire domains\.
+However, unlike the [Domain reputation](channels-email-deliverability-dashboard-domain.md) page, the **Campaign delivery metrics** page contains information about specific email campaigns, as opposed to information for entire domains\.

 When you choose a domain and a date range, you see a table that contains the following information:
 + **Preview** – A small image that shows the content of the email\.
 Hover over the image to see a larger preview\.